 Popular dugout pipe designs include rectangular with hard edges or soft, cylindrical, water-proof models with glass and plastic.
 They’re often black or metallic.
 Acrylic models can feature marbled, two-tone designs.
 Some styles even include a compartment for a cigarette lighter, designed to snuggly hold the ever-popular Bic!

-While the different designs of a dugout pipe all have basically the same function, the material they’re made out of can have important effects on how and where the dugout is used best.
+While the different designs of a dugout pipe all have basically the same function, the material they are made out of can have important effects on how and where the dugout is used best.
+Very similar to the size of smaller dry herb vaporizers.

 This is the original dugout material.
 It’s lightweight, durable, and has an earthiness a lot of herbal enthusiasts can relate to.
 Wood isn’t a conductor of much heat, so these dugouts are always easy to handle even on the hottest summer days.
 But the wood dugouts aren’t watertight, so they’re best used in dry places.
 There’s also the chance of a little decomposition, but a few tiny bits of wood with one’s dried herbs isn’t much to consider.
 Their lids are usually pinned to the main body of the dugout and rotate open, so they can’t be lost!